-The Solar Park Initiative (Park Słoneczny) in Kleszczów: Groundbreaking energy transition in Poland's largest coal mining region – Creative image: Xpert.Digital
+The solar park initiative (Park Słoneczny) in Kleszczów: Pioneering energy transition in Poland's largest coal region – Creative image: Xpert.Digital

-Historic change in Poland: Renewable energy is overtaking coal – and this project shows how
+Historic change in Poland: Renewable energy overtakes coal – and this project shows how

-From CO2 giant to solar pioneer: This municipality is revolutionizing Poland's energy transition
+From CO2 giant to solar pioneer: This community is revolutionizing Poland's energy transition

 Poland's energy landscape is currently undergoing a dramatic transformation.
-Renewable energies are now overtaking coal as the most important source of electricity, having accounted for 44.1 percent of Poland's electricity mix for the first time in June 2025, while coal fell back to 43.7 percent.
-In this context of comprehensive transformation, a particularly symbolic project is being developed: the 50-megawatt solar park in the municipality of Kleszczów, the heart of Poland's lignite mining industry.
+Renewable energies have now overtaken coal as the most important source of electricity, having for the first time accounted for 44.1 percent of the Polish electricity mix in June 2025, while coal fell back to 43.7 percent.
+Within this context of comprehensive transformation, a particularly symbolic project is emerging: the 50-megawatt solar park in the municipality of Kleszczów, the heart of Poland's lignite mining region.

 A successful partnership between the public and private sectors

 The planned solar park in Kleszczów represents not only a significant investment in renewable energy but also a groundbreaking model of public-private cooperation.
-The farm is being built as a joint venture between PGE Energia Odnawialna, a subsidiary of the state-owned energy company PGE Polska Grupa Energetyczna, and the municipality of Kleszczów.
-Both partners will each hold a 50 percent stake in the project company PGE Soleo1, which was established specifically for this purpose.
+The farm is being developed as a joint venture between PGE Energia Odnawialna, a subsidiary of the state-owned energy company PGE Polska Grupa Energetyczna, and the municipality of Kleszczów.
+Both partners hold 50 percent of the shares in the project company PGE Soleo1, which was specifically established for this purpose.

-This equal partnership between a major energy company and a local community is exceptional and paves the way for financing and implementing solar projects.
-While the energy company contributes its technical expertise and financial strength, the community contributes the required land and benefits directly from the plant's revenues.
+This equal partnership between a major energy company and a local community is exceptional and demonstrates new approaches to financing and implementing solar projects.
+While the energy company contributes its technical expertise and financial strength, the community provides the necessary land and directly benefits from the plant's revenue.

 Technical dimensions and performance data

-The photovoltaic plant will be built on an area of 50 hectares and will achieve a nominal output of 50 megawatts.
-The projected annual electricity production is 53 gigawatt hours, enough to supply approximately 25,000 Polish households with clean energy.
-These performance figures position the farm as one of the larger photovoltaic plants in Poland and an important building block in Poland's energy transition.
+The photovoltaic plant is planned to be built on an area of 50 hectares and will have a nominal output of 50 megawatts.
+The projected annual electricity production is 53 gigawatt-hours, enough to supply approximately 25,000 Polish households with clean energy.
+These performance figures position the farm as one of the larger photovoltaic plants in Poland and as an important component of Poland's energy transition.

 The plant will be equipped with state-of-the-art photovoltaic modules, whose technical parameters ensure high productivity even under the climatic conditions of central Poland.
 The choice of technology follows the latest industry standards and takes into account the requirements for long-term and reliable energy generation over the planned operating period of at least 20 years.